-- Expand and refine teaching skills. - Apply knowledge of curriculum and instruction in school settings. - Use action research to improve teaching effectiveness.
+- Expand and refine their teaching skills. - Apply knowledge of curriculum and instruction in school settings. - Use research to improve teaching effectiveness. - Integrate technology to support instruction and learning. - Design or select appropriate assessments.

 Master of Science, Educational Leadership

 Brian A. Carruthers, EdD Program Coordinator